yuckdevchan/yuckyducky/README.md

 # yuckyducky
-Code for the website https://www.yuck.ga
+Code for the website: https://www.yuck.ga